If you’re a part of the Couchsurfing community, you’ve no doubt heard the news.

 Many of us have seen this coming, but after nearly two decades of helping people travel the world for free, it’s official.
 Couchsurfing is no longer free.

-The first thing I want to make 1,000% clear is – I am not against paying fees, and in fact I’m not even against paying a fee for Couchsurfing.
+To be 1,000% clear – I am not against paying fees, and I’m not at all against paying a fee for Couchsurfing.

-Often I prefer it.
+I prefer it actually.
 I already pay monthly subscriptions for Spotify, Headspace, multiple blogging tools, multiple WordPress plugins, Audible, a couple of premium newsletters – quite a lot of stuff, actually.
-And I prefer it this way, because when you pay for things like these, they’re usually way better than the free stuff.
+I prefer it this way, because when you pay for things like these, they’re usually way better than the free stuff.

 What I do care about is who I pay this money to, and how they use it.

-Over the last few years there have been many “incidents” between Couchsurfing HQ and the community, and “Couchsurfing is dead” has been chanted by many longtime loyal members.
+Over the last few years there have been many “incidents” between Couchsurfing HQ and the community, and “Couchsurfing is dead” was chanted by many longtime members.
 But most of us let it slide.
 We tolerated one more stunt, because we love this community that much.

 However, I think this one is finally going to nail the coffin shut.